jolicode/emoji-search/README.md

 You will need:

 - php cli
-- svn
+- php zip and curl extensions

-Edit the tag in `tools/build-beta.php` and run `php tools/build-beta.php`.
+Edit the tag in `tools/build-released.php` and run `php tools/build-released.php`.

 ### Update emoticons